1977 Ferrari 312 T2B Pilot: Niki Lauda Team: Scuderia Ferrari Race: 1st in the 1977 German GP Hot Wheels - N5581 (diecast)

 The new cars were definitively winners, but Lauda’s relationship with Ferrari was deteriorating.
 After his accident, fearing that he would not get back to form, Ferrari called Carlos Reutemann.
 The two pilots did not get along, and the team’s good atmosphere of the previous years was gone.
 The final straw was when Lauda abandoned the Japan GP of 1976.
 The race took place under a fearsome deluge, and other pilots also quit deeming the race impossibly unsafe.
 But, old man Ferrari was furious with Lauda, accusing him of throwing away a championship title.

-The 1977 Dutch GP occurred at the Zandvoort circuit, on August 28th, 1977.
+The 1977 German GP occurred at the Hockenheimring, on July 31st, 1977.
 Scuderia Ferrari had two 312 T2B on the race.
 Niki Lauda drove car #11 (chassis #312T2-030) while Carlos Reutemann piloted #12 (chassis #312T2-029).
 Lauda didn’t start very well, but then the lead cars started to have problems.
 He drove consistently, and by the 15th lap was in pole position, and stayed there to the checkered flag.

 After Zandvoort Lauda came in second in the Italian GP and fourth in the US GP.
 Those results were enough to give him the 1977 Driver’s Championship.
 And Ferrari won the (now called) International Cup for Formula 1 Constructors.
 But that was it, he was out.
 He broke off with Ferrari and in 1978 was driving for Brabham.